What are tides?

 How can I get my group involved?

 All you need to get involved is a camera and access to the coastline, bay, or other tidally influenced areas.
-Grab your camera and friends and take photos during the time when the tide is highest on Nov.
-13-15, Dec.
-12-14, Jan.
-9-11, and Feb.
-7-9.
-If you would like assistance organizing a group, please contact firstname.lastname@example.org and check out our website, http://californiakingtides.org.
+Grab your camera and friends and take photos during the time when the tide is highest.
+If you would like assistance organizing a group, please contact email@example.com and check out our website, www.californiakingtides.org.

 How do I upload photos?